 Matthew faced several horrific experiences during his deployment that resulted in survivor’s guilt and PTSD symptoms that would have eventually resulted in a PTSD diagnosis had he been seen by appropriate physicians in a timely manner.
-Unfortunately, Matthew turned to substance use to cope with his symptoms and he died from a self-inflicted gun shot wound to his head May 13, 2013.
+Unfortunately, Matthew turned to substance use to cope with his symptoms and he died by suicide May 13, 2013.
 He only had six months left to serve and would have been home on terminal leave in four months.

 After a very difficult year and after speaking to many Soldiers through multiple venues, including 400 Soldiers at Fort Hood, John and I decided that we needed to help prevent this from happening to another family's Matthew.
 We created the Matthew Patton Foundation (MPF) so we can gather information directly from active-duty and Veteran Service members, and their Families, about their mental health needs, potential solutions they identify, and what they think is working well.
 We plan to use this information to improve the military mental health system as well as educate and advocate for all Service members to ensure their needs are met.
 We created MPF to help us survive losing Matthew.
 We want to celebrate his life and honor his memory, rather than mourn his death.
 We also do this to honor the lives and memories of all Service members who have lost their battle to suicide.

 Developing solutions for active-duty and Veteran Service member-identified mental health system problems.